 You May Need To Turn Up The Heat

 We found that increasing a recipe’s temperature by 15 to 25 degrees helped to produce results that were closer to that of a basket-style air fryer.
 But if your toaster oven tends to run hot, you should start with the same temperature as directed in the recipe.
 It’s easy to cook things longer but pretty hard to unburn something.

 For most recipes, you’ll want to flip or toss the food about halfway through cooking.
 This will help to make sure all of the pieces crisp up.

 Until you get used to air frying with your convection toaster oven, start checking on the food a few minutes early and then keep checking on it every 2 to 3 minutes until it’s crisped and browned outside and has reached a safe internal temperature.

 In our experience, most air fryer recipes take at least a few minutes longer to cook in a convection toaster oven.
 While some items like frozen foods can require almost double the cooking time of an air fryer to achieve similar results.

 We’ll walk you through everything you need to know to find the right style for you!

 Bonus Reader Recipe

 Readers Charlie and Maria recently switched to a plant-based diet and have been air frying up a storm in their Oster French Door Toaster Oven.
-They bought this Cosori basket on Amazon and used it with the convection setting to make crispy falafel, seasoned soy curls, and more.
+They bought a Cosori basket on Amazon and used it with the convection setting to make crispy falafel, seasoned soy curls, and more.